SREERAGI18/Offline-Music-Player/README.md

 - 🎶 **Play & Pause Music**
   - Browse all audio files from internal storage and SD card.
   - Tap a song to play instantly.
-  - Foreground service handles playback with media-style notification.
+  - Media3 service handles playback with media-style notification.

 - 📂 **Playlist Management**
   - Create playlists and store them in a Room database.